Margin lending from Schwab

 - If the equity in your account falls below the minimum maintenance requirements (30% for most securities), you'll have to deposit additional cash or acceptable collateral.

-- If you fail to meet your minimums, Schwab may be forced to sell some or all of your securities, with or without your prior approval.
+- If you fail to meet your minimums, Schwab may be forced to close some or all of your positions, with or without your prior approval.